ibm-cloud-docs/citrix-netscaler-vpx/ipsec-enable-features.md

 {:note: .note}
 {:important: .important}

-# Enabling the Required Features in Citrix Netscaler VPX
+# Enabling the required features in Citrix Netscaler VPX
 {: #enable-required-features-in-vpx}

 You can enable the required features in {{site.data.keyword.vpx_full}} to create the IPsec VPN.